 Watering Can Irrigation

 Water cans application system is one of the hand watering system suitable with HDW that you can easily avoid over watering.
 It is the simplest and most accessible irrigation technique that is understandable and widely practiced by stallholder farmers for vegetable production.
 The technology requires low investments but is labor intensive and allows irrigation of only a small garden/area (50 to 100 m2.)
 When water stops being absorbed into the ground, move to another location.
 Wait an hour, and then plunge a long screwdriver or space into the ground to check that the soil is moist to a depth of six to ten inches.

-Table 12-Water Can Technology conditions And Constraints
+Table 11 Water Can Technology Features and Constraints